Karlovy Vary – A Day in the Famed Carlsbad Springs

 However, we also do know that people had been living in proximity of the springs long before their arrival.

-Finally, Charles IV granted the town privileges on 14 August 1370.
-A testament to its growing importance.
-Yet the city would only reach its peak later, in the 19th century, during the reign of the Austrian Empire.
+Charles IV finally granted the town privileges in 1370.
+It was a testament to its growing importance.
+Yet, the city was far removed from the the city you see today.
+Karlovy Vary would only reach its peak centuries later, in the 19th century, when it was ruled by the Austrian Empire.

 Austro-Hungarian Domination